WhaleOps/air2phin/docs/howto/filter.rst

 Filter Files with Pattern
 =========================

-Airphin will only migrate files that pass its filter rule, default is :code:`*.py` (include all python files in the given path).
+Air2phin will only migrate files that pass its filter rule, default is :code:`*.py` (include all python files in the given path).

 Custom Include Pattern
 ----------------------